guettli/git-tips/README.md

 - "feature-2 was created from feature-1"

-If you are not asking Git about branch ancestry, but the hosting platform about the current PR or MR, then a hosting CLI can help.
+If you are not asking Git about branch ancestry, but the hosting platform about the current PR or MR, then CLI tools can help:

-Verified example:

 - GitHub: `gh pr view --json baseRefName --jq .baseRefName`

-TODO: verify the best GitLab CLI command for "base branch of the current MR".

-TODO: verify the best Codeberg/Forgejo/Gitea CLI command for "base branch of the current PR".
+- GitLab: `glab mr view --output json | jq -r .target_branch`
+- Codeberg/Forgejo/Gitea: ...

 ## Undelete a branch